 I lived in Amsterdam from 2017 through 2020.
 I love exploring corners of the city most tourists never see, and I continue to share the stories of those places with a worldwide English-speaking audience.

-I love sharing discoveries about my newly adopted home with a worldwide English-speaking audience.
-My writing about Amsterdam has appeared in Time Out, the G Adventures blog, Ensemble Vacations publications, and Make Change.
+My Amsterdam travel writing has appeared in easyJet Traveller, Time Out, Preferred Travel, BA High Life, Are We Europe, the G Adventures blog, Ensemble Vacations publications, and Make Change.

 When you think of Dutch food, do you picture a raw herring or a big wedge of Gouda cheese?
 You should absolutely try these classics on your visit to Amsterdam, but don’t miss the chance to dive deeper into the city’s food culture with these can’t-miss local dining experiences…

 Read the rest on the Odyssea website, part of the syndication network for Ensemble Travel.